AckeeCZ/petrus/src/sagas/tokens/tokens.md

 # Tokens

-This directory contains logic for **storing and retrieving tokens** to and from a local storage and **setting timeout for refreshing tokens** before they expire.
+This directory contains logic for **storing and retrieving tokens** to and from a local storage (if persistance option isn't `NONE`) and **setting up timeout for refreshing access token** before it expires.

 ## How does it work

 1. ### `tryToRetrieveTokens.js`

-    - retrieve tokens from a local storage
+    - retrieve tokens
     - if tokens exist and aren't expired
         - send tokens to Redux store (dispatch `SET_AUTH_TOKENS` action)
         - fetch auth. user (use `getAuthUser` function)
     - if tokens exist, but are expired, refresh them

-    Since this triggers auth. flow, this saga should be initialized as last one.
+    Since this triggers auth. session flow, this saga should be initialized as last one.

 2. ### `tokens.js`

     This saga stores tokens and sets timeout for their refreshing on `SET_AUTH_TOKENS`.
-And on `AUTH_LOGOUT`, it's going to clear the tokens tokens and the timeout.
+And on `ACCESS_TOKEN_AVAILABLE`, it's going to clear those tokens with the timeout for refreshment.

 3. ### `RefreshTokensTimeout.js`